ACXPA Customer Service Guide

 Bookmark it

-Add this page to your browser bookmarks or phone home screen.
-Re-read the H.E.A.R.D. framework and the five levels of listening at the start of difficult shifts or before customer-facing meetings.
+Add this page to your bookmarks or phone home screen.
+Re-read the H.E.A.R.D. framework and the five levels before difficult shifts or customer-facing meetings.

 📤